 Advantages of the Robertson

-Take your most basic single slot screw; hold its screwdriver in a vertical position and fit the screw onto the driver blade.
+Take your most basic single slot screw; hold its screwdriver in a vertical position and fit the screw on top of the driver blade.
 It will just stay there without any help, but when you lower the screwdriver to a horizontal position, or below, the screw will fall off.

 Now try the same thing with a cross headed screw; it will do better than the single slot, but it will still fall off before the screwdriver points straight down.

 Try the same thing with the Robertson – the screw stays attached to the screwdriver with no problems whatsoever.

 The ‘so what’ is this.
 As the Robertson is easily held in a horizontal position on the driver, it means that you don’t need two hands to drive the screw in.
 You can drive the screw in single-handedly.

 Now let me change your shrug into a gasp of amazement.
 With the Robertson you can do something that is impossible with the slot or the cross.
 You can hold the screw facing downwards without it falling off the driver.

 And…..THE SCREW CAN EVEN HOLD UP THE SCREWDRIVER.

 The reason for this isn’t just because of the square socket; the recess in the screw head is tapered, as is the head of the screwdriver.
 This combination causes a wedge, making the screw head and driver head become a perfect fit.

 Peter L Robertson